General Isolation Guidance

 If you have questions about food delivery or pick up while isolating email email@example.com.

 Isolation Plan for Students

-- CHWS will reach out to the student to offer support.
-A release of information will be requested for the Office of Residence Life, Facilities Services, and Security Services.
-The residence life team will support the student to move into an isolation room on campus.
-Security staff members will meet the student at the isolation dorm to give them a key to their temporary room.
+- CHWS contact tracing team will reach out to the student to offer support.
+A verbal release of information will be requested for the Office of Residence Life, Facilities Services, and Security Services.
+The residence life team will support the student to move into an isolation room on campus, if needed due to double occupancy.

 Isolation Plan for Faculty and Staff

-- The faculty or staff member who tests positive for COVID-19 should seek guidance from their primary care provider and/or the health department regarding isolation.
+- The faculty or staff member who tests positive for COVID-19 should seek guidance from their primary care provider regarding symptom management.

-- The CHWS contact tracing team will make recommendations to Facilities Services regarding deep cleaning of the faculty/staff member’s work space/s.
+- The CHWS contact tracing team will make recommendations to Facilities Services regarding deep cleaning of the faculty/staff member’s work space/s if necessary.